Nancy Huntly

-Nancy Huntly is a professor of Biology at Utah State University, and the director of USU's Ecology Center.
+Nancy Huntly is an American ecologist based at Utah State University, where she is a Professor in the Department of Biology and director of the USU Ecology Center.
+Her research has been on biodiversity, herbivory, and long-term human ecology.
+She started her position at USU in 2011, after serving as a Program Officer in the Division of Environmental Biology at the National Science Foundation.
+Prior to that she was a faculty member in the Department of Biological Sciences at Idaho State University (Pocatello).

 Early life and education

 Huntly grew up in rural Michigan.
 She spent time on her grandparents’ farm where she enjoyed being outside and exploring nature.

 She received a BA in Biology from Kalamazoo College in 1977, and earned a PhD in Ecology and Evolutionary Biology from University of Arizona in 1985.
 Her PhD dissertation was entitled The influence of herbivores on plant communities: experimental studies of a subalpine meadow ecosystem.
 It examined the consistency of foraging habits of the Pika with the predictions of central place foraging theory.

 Career and research

 Today Huntly serves as a Professor of Biology and director of the Ecology Center at Utah State University.
 Her research focuses on ecology and biodiversity, the food web, species interactions, and human ecology, especially in arid and alpine places.

 An especially notable area of her study is her foundational research on food web structures and how they impact habitat restoration as part of river restoration initiatives, which is critical to an emerging understanding of environmental management in the Columbia River Basin.
 In 2012, Huntly and colleagues found that a lack of recognition of three factors act as obstacles to river restoration: contaminants, habitat carrying capacity, and hybrid food webs.
 These findings lay the foundation for active approaches to ecosystem management which prioritize protection rather than reclamation.

 Before her work at Utah State University, Huntly worked on the Northwest Power and Conservation Council's Independent Scientific Review Panel of the Columbia River Basin Fish and Wildlife Program.
 In addition, she worked on the Independent Scientific Advisory Board of the Columbia River Indian Tribes and NOAA Fisheries.